Mikolaj-Myslak/my-first-form/README.md

 # my-first-form
-I train creating a form
+I train creating a form in pure HTML + CSS.